cloudify-cosmo/docs.getcloudify.org/content/manager/prerequisites.md

 ## Management Server

-Cloudify can be bootstrapped on either Centos or RHEL 7.
+Cloudify can be bootstrapped on either CentOS 7.x or RHEL 7.x.

 # What's Next